cdaringe/webjerk/README.md

 ## description

-webjerk is a simple stupid, <200 LOC pipeline runner.  just what we needed.
+webjerk is a simple stupid pipeline runner.  just what we needed.
 YAPR (yet another pipeline runner).

 webjerk has a 3 phase lifecycle: `pre`, `main`, `post`.

 webjerk accepts plugins to register with it, and it runs those plugins.

-## what can it do that's cool?
+## can it do anything cool?

-"this sounds lame. the README is waaay to small for this to be a usuable project. can it even do anything cool?"

 no. but its plugins can!